Billy Howle

-William Walter Douglas Howle (born 9 November 1989) is a British actor.
-His films include On Chesil Beach, The Seagull, and Outlaw King.
-On television, he is known for his roles in the E4 drama Glue, the BBC miniseries The Serpent, MotherFatherSon, and the BritBox thriller series The Beast Must Die.
+William Walter Douglas Howle (born 9 November 1989) is an English actor.
+His films include On Chesil Beach (2017), The Seagull (2018), and Outlaw King (2018).
+On television, he is known for his roles in the E4 drama Glue (2014), MotherFatherSon (2019), the BBC miniseries The Serpent (2021), the BritBox thriller series The Beast Must Die (2021), and the Netflix mystery series The Perfect Couple (2024).

 Early life

-Howle was born in Stoke-on-Trent, Staffordshire.
-His mother was a school teacher and his father was a music professor and composer.
+Howle was born in Scarborough, North Yorkshire.
+His mother Allison was a school teacher and his father Tim was a music professor and composer.
 He was born the second of four boys, with three brothers, Sam (older), George and Alfie (younger).

-Due to his father's profession the family moved 12 times when Howle was a child, before settling in Scarborough.
+Because of his father's profession, the family moved 12 times when Howle was a child, before settling in Scarborough.
 It was there that he became involved in the local music scene.
 At 18, he left home to study drama at the Bristol Old Vic Theatre School, before embarking on his career.

 Career

-Howle made his debut as James Warwick on the E4 television series Glue.
+In 2014, Howle made his debut as James Warwick on the E4 television series Glue.
 He co-starred in the 2017 film The Sense of an Ending (as the younger version of Jim Broadbent's lead character) and the miniseries The Witness for the Prosecution in the pivotal role of the defendant in a murder case, Leonard Vole.

 Howle appeared in the war film Dunkirk, and starred alongside Saoirse Ronan in the film, On Chesil Beach, an adaptation of Ian McEwan's novel.
 He appears in the film adaptation of Anton Chekhov's The Seagull and in the Netflix film Outlaw King.

 Howle was the face of Prada S/S16, shot by Craig McDean.